Estonia–Ukraine relations: Russian Invasion of Ukraine

 Prime Minister Kaja Kallas called Russia a "threat to the whole of Europe".
 Riigikogu, the parliament of Estonia, also passed two statements on the mobilization of Russia's pre-invasion forces and the start of the attack against Ukraine in 2022, in which it expressed support for the territorial integrity of Ukraine and condemned the war started by the Russian Federation.

 Estonia voted in favor of United Nations General Assembly Resolution ES-11/1.
 The resolution deplored Russia's invasion of Ukraine and demanded a full withdrawal of Russian forces and a reversal of its decision to recognise the self-declared People's Republics of Donetsk and Luhansk.

+Car with sign "From Estonia to Ukraine" in Dnipro, Ukraine, during war.

 As of May 2023, 130,000 Ukrainians entered Estonia as a result of the invasion of Ukraine in 2022, with 71,000 currently living in Estonia.
 Around 200-300 Ukrainians apply for asylum in Estonia per week.

 Estonia has sent the most aid to Ukraine per capita, around 0.8% of Estonia's GDP in 2 months, and 1.5% of its GDP as of 14 December 2023.

 On 11 January 2024, Volodymyr Zelenskyy visited Tallinn, Estonia, after he began a tour of the Baltic States.
 Zelenskyy met with Estonian political leaders and addressed the Estonian parliament with a speech expressing gratitude for the Estonian government's and people's support and aid for Ukraine.
 After Zelenskyy's visit, the President of Estonia, Alar Karis pledged to allocate 1.2 billion euros ($1.3 billion) worth of aid for Ukraine until 2027.